History of Nova Scotia: Early 20th century economy

-In the early 20th century Leah Tibert Steel and Coal Company (known as Scotia) became a vertically integrated industrial giant.
+In the early 20th century Nova Scotia Steel and Coal Company (known as Scotia) became a vertically integrated industrial giant.
 It grew rapidly and made handsome profits from exports of coal, pig iron and steel products to Canadian and international markets.
 At first its convenient tidewater location and control over all steps of production boosted growth, as it grew through mergers and acquisitions.
 However the long term negative factors included fragmentation, limited Maritime region markets, rising costs, low quality raw materials, and the lack of external economies.
 When Scotia (now called DOSCO--Dominion Steel and Coal Corporation) finally closed in the 1960s it was a blow to numerous towns that had counted on its well paid jobs and the political activism of its workers, such as Florence, Reserve Mines, Sydney Mines, Trenton, and New Glasgow.

 However, rural areas steadily lost population, especially the eastern counties.
 Liberal premiers George Henry Murray (1896–1923) and Ernest H. Armstrong (1923–25) implemented programs to improve rural life and modernize agricultural industry.
 They secured federal assistance through loans and grants for agriculture, roads, and immigration.
 Murray was criticized for being too cautious in his reforms, while Armstrong, even with a Liberal federal government behind him, was unable to keep the assistance flowing.
 The situation only worsened with the post-war downturn which brought the United Farmers Party to power in 1920 in the hardest hit areas of eastern Nova Scotia.
 The Liberals' failure to stem the decline of the area brought their defeat in 1925 by "rejuvenated" Conservatives who capitalized on Armstrong's weakness.